-- Allergy test: Initially, apply a small quantity of the cream to check whether or not your little one is sensitive or allergic to it.
+- Allergy test: Initially, apply a small quantity of the cream to check if your little one is sensitive or allergic to it.
 If you find a new rash, then take your baby to the doctor immediately.
 He may suggest an alternative medication.

 - Babies with ringworm are not contagious after 48 hours of treatment.
 The infection should subside within four weeks of treatment.
 If it does not, then seek your doctor’s help.
-He may prescribe an oral (liquid) anti-fungal medication.
+The doctor may prescribe an oral (liquid) anti-fungal medication.

-Follow the treatment regimen religiously to avoid any further complications in your baby, such as spreading of the infection to the other parts of the body.
+Following the treatment regimen to avoid any further complications in your baby is pivotal.

 Complications Associated With Ringworm In Babies

-- Keep your nails short to prevent further damages or scratches on the rashes.
+- Keep your nails short to prevent damage or scratches on the rashes.

-- Cut your baby’s fingernails to avoid self-scratching and spread of the infection.
+- Cut your baby’s fingernails to avoid self-scratching and spreading of the infection.

 - Self-scratching leads to the development of bacterial infection.
-Avoid this by putting little socks or mittens on his hands during sleep-time.
+Avoid this by putting little socks or mittens on the baby’s hands during sleep-time.

 - Wash the area gently and keep it dry, particularly the areas between the toes and the skin folds.